Olodaterol

 Olodaterol (trade name Striverdi Respimat) is an ultra-long-acting β adrenoreceptor agonist (ultra-LABA) used as an inhalation for treating people with chronic obstructive pulmonary disease (COPD).
 It is manufactured by Boehringer Ingelheim.

 Medical uses

 Olodaterol is a once-daily maintenance bronchodilator treatment of airflow obstruction in people with COPD.
 While it appears to reduce COPD exacerbations it does not appear to alter the speed at which a person's lungs worsen or alter their life expectancy.

-As of December 2013, olodaterol is not approved for the treatment of asthma.
+As of December 2013, olodaterol is not approved as a treatment of asthma.
 It is administered in an inhaler called Respimat Soft Mist Inhaler.

 Adverse effects

 Adverse effects generally were rare and mild in clinical studies.
 Most common, but still affecting no more than 1% of patients, were nasopharyngitis (running nose), dizziness and rash.
 To judge from the drug's mechanism of action and from experiences with related drugs, hypertension (high blood pressure), tachycardia (fast heartbeat), hypokalemia (low blood levels of potassium), shaking, etc., might occur in some patients, but these effects have rarely, if at all, been observed in studies.